kaifahmed2002/Medical_Data_Analysis/README.md

 ![Q1 P1](https://github.com/kaifahmed2002/Medical_Data_Analysis/assets/92524691/31d4fab9-4080-461c-94fa-f4fea0c27c62)

-The overall average of charges in the dataset is $13,270.42.
+The overall average of charges in the dataset is $13,463.17.
 However, there is an uneven distribution of charges in the dataset.
 As indicated in the histogram above there is a right skew that is affecting the average.
-The median charge, $9,377.90, is a better indication of the amount of a typical medical charge.
+The median charge, $9,421.96, is a better indication of the amount of a typical medical charge.

 ![Q1 P2](https://github.com/kaifahmed2002/Medical_Data_Analysis/assets/92524691/5c02d5f0-0497-4a09-862c-afe1fae5b94d)

-The same is true for the distribution of charges in the four regions in the dataset.
-As aforementioned the median is a better indication of the typical medical charge within each region.
-The Southwest region has the lowest median charge, $8,798.59, of all the regions in the dataset.
-This can be attributed to the Southwest region having the least amount of smokers, 58, overall, the least amount of female smokers, 21, in the dataset, and the second smallest amount of male smokers, 37, in the dataset.
-This is significant due to smokers incurring charges that are four times greater than non-smokers on average!
+Northeast have the Highest median medical charges of $10,058 and on the other hand, Southeast have the Lowest median medical charges of $8,871.

 2. Which  gender has the highest highest typical charges?